opensearch-project/documentation-website/_dashboards/dashboard/index.md

 ## Creating visualizations

-Continuing with the dashboard you created in the preceding steps, you'll create a new visualization and save it to the dashboard.
+Continuing with the dashboard you created in the preceding steps, you'll create a new visualization and save it to the dashboard:

 1. From the dashboard toolbar, choose **Create new**.
 1. From the **New Visualization** window, choose **Gauge** and then select the index pattern **opensearch_dashboards_sample_data_ecommerce**.
 1. From the toolbar, choose **Save**.
-1. In the **Save visualization** window, add a title for the visualization.
+1. In the **Save visualization** window, enter a title for the visualization.
 For example, the title for the gauge chart panel is [eCommerce] Orders.
 1. Choose **Save and return**.

 The gauge chart visualization is now saved and you are taken back to the dashboard.
-You'll see two visualizations on the dashboard, like the following:
+You'll see two visualizations on the dashboard, like the following.

 ![Dashboard showing visualizations combined in a single view]({{site.url}}{{site.baseurl}}/images/dashboards/dashboard-combined.png)

 ## Adding subsequent panels

-Continuing with the dashboard you created in the preceding steps, you'll add an existing visualization to the dashboard.
+Continuing with the dashboard you created in the preceding steps, you'll add an existing visualization to the dashboard:

 1. From the dashboard toolbar, choose **Add**.
 1. From the **Add panels** window, choose **[eCommerce] Sales by Category**.
-1. Select `x` to close the **Add panels** window.
+1. Choose `x` to close the **Add panels** window.

-You'll see an area chart visualization display on the dashboard, as shown in the following image:
+You'll see an area chart visualization display on the dashboard, as shown in the following image.

 ![Adding another panel to the dashboard]({{site.url}}{{site.baseurl}}/images/dashboards/dashboard-adding-panels.png)